 As an electrician, I had a whole lot of spare PVC conduits, so I was able to make s prototype out of PVC conduit to get all the sizing correct.
 I just didn’t glue it together, so as to use the PVC conduit later on another project.

 I thought I would make the final product out of 20nb galvanized water pipe.
 Which is around 25mm or 1 inch in the imperial scale.
 This would give me the strength I needed, to move the spa cover from closed to open, on the side of the hot tub.

 Spa Cover Lifter Design

 Before I designed my Spa Cover Lifter, I looked at some of the retail spa cover lift retail products.
 Some were just not suitable for our location of the spa, and many were just overpriced for what they were.
 The closest I saw that I liked were the Covermate II and the Cover Rock-It Hot Tub Cover Lifter.

 Materials needed for Spa Cover Lifter Parts

 Depending on the size of your spa you may need to increase or decrease the materials needed.

 - 9m of 25mm 20nb Galvanized water pipe conduit.
-(Get it from Masters as they are closing down with great prices)
+(Get it from your local hardware store)

 - Hydraulic Pipe bender or Ready-made Galvanised elbows if you don’t have a pipe bender.

 - Arc Stick Welder with welding rods, gloves, and welding helmet.